katzenpost/katzenpost/drafts/deaddrop.rst

   SURB reply messages.
 In the [LOOPIX]_ Provider model the attacker might try to determine if any of the Providers receive slightly more messages.
-If the adversary has compromised one or more Providers then the goal would be to determine if one message spool receives more messages than the rest.
+If the adversary has compromised one or more Providers, then the goal would be to determine if one message spool receives more messages than the rest.

 * Client retransmissions can be predictable behavior which allows